mbuesch/periodic-audit/README.md

 A systemd service and timer unit is provided to run the audit periodically.
 It is recommended to use systemd, but you can also run the tool via cron or any other scheduler.

+The systemd service and timer units will be installed by the `install.sh` script (see below).

 # Building

 To build the project, ensure you have Rust and Cargo installed.